 MS in Climate Science and Solutions

-Beginning Fall 2016, Climate Science and Solutions is offering an accelerated 4+1 program option to outstanding current SESES undergraduate majors.
+Climate Science and Solutions also offers an accelerated 4+1 program option to outstanding current SESES undergraduate majors.
 This integrated program allows students to use six credit hours towards both their BS/BA and MS, allowing for completion of both degrees within 5 years.
 Find out more!

 MS in Environmental Sciences and Policy

 The MS in Environmental Sciences and Policy offers the opportunity to apply a scientific understanding of the environment to inform policy decisions.
 An emphasis in paleoenvironmental sciences draws from several disciplines to develop broad competence in earth and environmental sciences, while specializing in an analytical technique used to reconstruct long-term environmental variability.
 An emphasis in science and policy allows students a scientific examination of natural resources (such as air, water, and land) and integration of this scientific knowledge with an examination of environmental law, regulation, and policy.

 About 90% of past students with MS Geology degrees from NAU are employed in the areas of environmental and engineering consulting industry, energy industry, teaching and other related jobs, and federal and state agencies.
 The MS in Geology

 offers the opportunity to research sedimentary, igneous, and metamorphic rocks, along with stratigraphy, structure, volcanology, surficial processes, and water resources.
 View a list of complete theses

 The PhD in Earth Sciences and Environmental Sustainability offers three different emphases that all focus on research and educational opportunities Earth and planetary systems, climate and landscape change, and engineering sustainable systems.